githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/4-how-to-trigger-workflow.md

   fork
 ```

 `issues`: Runs your workflow when an issue in the workflow's repository is created or modified.
-Activity types include:
+Activity types include.

 - opened
 - edited
 - deleted